yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ### Define regions and zones

 Complete the **Regions and Zones** fields, as per in the following illustration, to provide the location of YugabyteDB nodes.
-Yugabyte Platform will use these values during the universe creation:
+YugabyteDB Anywhere will use these values during the universe creation:

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-3.png)